BerndFranzen/SWGOH-Guildstats/README.md

 - gpChar - Player's character GP
 - gpShip - Player's ship GP
 - CRancor - Amount of player's Relic 5 (or higher) chars that can participate in Challenge Rancor raids
-- AFG - Away from Game, number of days the player hasn't been online.
-Useful for estamating opponents power in Territory Wars
 - GLs - Number of Galactic Legends this player owns.
 Combine it with AFG and you know how many GLs the opponents guild has available at maximum as those, who haven't been online for at least one day, did not sign up for TW and therefore you won't face their GLs (requires the script to run as close after matchmaking as possible).